Last Updated: 9th August 2024

 Some students want to know how to get more UCAS points on top of their qualifications, while others are looking for alternative routes into higher education.
 The good news is that the above qualifications aren’t the only way to achieve points.
 Other methods include:

-• Free-standing Mathematics Qualification: A free-standing mathematics qualification is another option if you aren’t planning on studying math at A-level but would still like to demonstrate your skills.
-Usually these courses are roughly the length of one A-level module, and their difficulty is between a GCSE and an AS level in math.
+A free-standing mathematics qualification is another option if you aren’t planning on studying math at A Level but would still like to demonstrate your skills.
+Usually these courses are roughly the length of one A Level module, and their difficulty is between a GCSE and an AS level in math.
 An A grade will get you 20 points towards your UCAS application.

 Can I Earn UCAS Points at Home?

 Yes!
-You can earn your UCAS points in a few different ways by taking classes from home.
+You can learn how to get UCAS points from home in a few different ways by taking classes remotely.
 Maybe you’re even here on the Association of Learning site, having a look for yourself now.
+Understanding what are UCAS points and how to get more UCAS points is essential.

 How to Calculate UCAS Points

-UCAS has made it as easy as possible for you to figure out how many points you have with their Tariff Calculator.
+UCAS has made it as easy as possible for you to figure out how to get UCAS points with their Tariff Calculator.
 Simply input your qualifications and let the calculator do the rest.
 It may be helpful for you to have the qualification numbers for your courses, as some titles vary.

 Comments (0)